Architectural technologist: By Country

-Most provinces in Canada have an association representing Architectural Technologists and Technicians.

 In the province of Ontario, the Association of Architectural Technologists of Ontario (AATO) was founded in 1969.
 The Association holds four titles, Architectural Technologist, Registered Building Technologist, Architectural Technician and Registered Building Technician and the French equivalent of each title.
 The Association recognizes students and has an Internship process for members that incorporates both education and work experience for members.
 Our membership is involved in all aspects of the construction industry and often form part of the team of professionals on all types of projects.

+In the province of Nova Scotia, the Architectural Technologist Association of Nova Scotia (ATANS) traces its origins to 1968 and was formally re-established in 2025.
+ATANS advocates for the recognition, accreditation, and future regulation of architectural technologists and technicians in the province.
+The association promotes professional development pathways for students, associate members, and professionals, and supports national accreditation standards.

+Architectural Technologists practice independently on Part 9 buildings (housing and small buildings), and support architects, and engineers on larger, more complex Part 3 buildings.
+Their work in practice includes preparing construction drawings, specifications, permit applications, building code reviews, zoning analysis, and technical design.

-Republic of Ireland
+Ireland

-In the Republic of Ireland, the Royal Institute of the Architects of Ireland RIAI declares being the leading professional body for Architectural Technologists in Ireland.
+In Ireland, the Royal Institute of the Architects of Ireland RIAI declares being the leading professional body for Architectural Technologists in Ireland.
 The RIAI recognises the professional Architectural Technologist as a technical designer, skilled in the application and integration of construction technologies in the building design process.
-RIAI Architectural Technologists are recognised as professional partners to Architects in the delivery of exemplary buildings in the Republic of Ireland and worldwide.
+RIAI Architectural Technologists are recognised as professional partners to Architects in the delivery of exemplary buildings in Ireland and worldwide.
 However, the Royal Institute of the Architects of Ireland has always prevented its technician members to provide a full architectural service.
 Many qualified architectural technologists believe that a conflict of interest exists, that the RIAI represents architects and cannot adequately defend the interests of architectural technologists: "The RIAI acts as the Registration Body and Competent Authority for "Architects" in Ireland and only provides support services for Irish AT'".

 Another representative body is the Chartered Institute of Architectural Technologists (CIAT).
-The technical membership of the RIAI (RIAI tech) is equivalent to the technician membership of CIAT (TCIAT).
+The technologist membership of the RIAI (RIAI tech) is equivalent to the associate membership of CIAT (ACIAT).
 Chartered members of CIAT (MCIAT) are qualified and recognised to lead a project from inception through to completion.
 The RIAI and the CIAT were represented within the Building Regulations Advisory Body (BRAB) which advised the Minister for the Environment on matters relating to the Building Regulations.
 BRAB is no longer active.
-CIAT is now challenging the Building Control Regulations 2014, which are depriving its members from providing full architectural services in the Republic of Ireland.
-The Irish Government appears to have no valid reason to prevent CIAT members from practising in the Republic of Ireland.
+CIAT is now challenging the Building Control Regulations 2014, which are depriving its members from providing full architectural services in Ireland.
+The Irish Government appears to have no valid reason to prevent CIAT members from practising in Ireland.
 The restrictions imposed on members of the CIAT are viewed as anti-competitive and in breach of European Law for free movement of services.
 The CIAT is awaiting for an opinion from the European Commission on this issue.